PowerShell/platyPS/CONTRIBUTING.md

 As part of build, module generate help for itself.
 The result of the build would be in `out\platyPS` folder.

+`build.ps1` also imports the module from `out\platyPS` and generates help for the tool itself.

+**Note**: if you changed C# code, script will try to overwrite a dll in-use.
+You would need to re-open your powershell session.
+If you know a better workflow, please suggest it in the issues.

 ## Tests

 There are two part of projects and two test sets.